 - When using ingredients like yogurt for dogs, take care when shopping to avoid doggy no-nos and artificial sweeteners, especially xylitol, which is extremely dangerous for dogs.
 Xylitol may also be labelled under as sweetener code 967.

-- Any suitable fruit that your dog enjoys can be substituted for the strawberries.
-If you use frozen berries instead of fresh, remember that frozen fruit lowers the temperature of the batter, which can result in a slightly longer baking time.
+- Any dog-friendly fruit or berry that your dog likes can be substituted for strawberries.
+If you’re using frozen berries instead of fresh, remember that frozen fruit lowers the temperature of the batter and can require a slightly longer baking time.
 Drop the temperature a little, if needed.